 This brief guide explains how to fix Busybox Initramfs error on Ubuntu Linux.
-I use Ubuntu 20.04 LTS as my daily driver on my Dell Inspiron laptop.
+I am using Ubuntu 20.04 LTS as my daily driver on my Dell Inspiron laptop.
 Today I turned it on and the boot process dropped to the BusyBox shell and I ended up at the

 BusyBox v1.30.1 (Ubuntu 1:1.30.1-4ubuntu6.1) built-in shell (ash) Enter 'help' for a list of built-in commands. (initramfs)

 I can't get past this screen.
 Also it doesn't show what exactly the problem is.
 All I see is just a blank busybox shell.

 I wasn't sure what to do at this point.
 So I simply passed the

 And then I saw the actual error: